-Alcohol addiction treatment at our alcohol rehab centre is a residential service.
+Alcohol addiction treatment at our private alcohol rehab centre is a residential service.
 This means that people are required to live in while on the alcohol rehabilitation programme.
 This not only means that clients can be safely administered their detox medication but also that they get the change of environment and mental space they need to begin their recovery.

 Why people need alcohol addiction treatment

 Most people with alcohol addiction will be physically dependent on alcohol (getting withdrawal symptoms when they stop drinking).
 As well as psychologically dependent (thinking about alcohol all the time which, even if they stop drinking, means they do not stay stopped).
 So most people with alcoholism need a detox as well as alcohol addiction treatment (counselling) to get well.
 The objective of alcohol addiction treatment is, once an individual has completed the programme, they stay sober with no further relapse.

 People who drink excessively and addictively, who suffer from alcoholism, will be risking physical health problems.
 These problems include their liver, pancreas, brain and heart, and from cancer.
 They will also experience metal health problems – such as from stress, anxiety and depression.
 Some people feel suicidal and act on this.